taeeekim/bmeg310/Tutorial 2/R Visualization/tutorial/R Visualization.md

 ##### <u>**Exercise**</u>:

 The data for the exercise is accessible from EconomistData.csv file.
 Use ggplot2 and the following to answer below questions.
-Please submit your R code and plots in R markdown.
+Please submit your R code and plots as an R markdown HTML document.

 dat <- read_csv("EconomistData.csv")